What To Expect

 What Does My Investment Include?

 Your investment includes:

-- Orthodontic records, which consists of x-rays, study models and photos.
+- Initial orthodontic records, which consist of x-rays, study models, and photos.

 - Active treatment fee for both early treatment options and complete comprehensive treatment with braces or Invisalign includes active aligners, office visits, and procedures performed in the office.
 Appliances are durable and should last through the entire treatment period if the patient follows instructions.
 If appliances require replacement due to loss, breakage, misuse, not wearing aligners as prescribed, or failure to eliminate foods that cause damage, we reserve the right to charge an additional replacement fee.

-- One set of final retainers for our comprehensive (Phase II) patients is provided upon completion of treatment.
-There is a replacement fee for each additional retainer that is lost, broken, or no longer fits due to noncompliance.
+- A prescribed retainer for our comprehensive (Phase II) patients is provided upon completion of treatment.
+There is a replacement fee for each additional retainer that is lost, broken, or no longer fits due to non-compliance.

 - Work performed at other dental offices outside our orthodontic practice.